adamsorbie/unix_course-2020-02-14/README.md

 one.

 ```
-for FILE in three_lines.txt two_lines.txt
+for FILE in lorem_ipsum.txt lorem_ipsum2.txt
 > do
 > head -n 1 $FILE
 > done